 I have emphasized Wilson's biases primarily to argue several key points.
 Minimally, with bias as its criterion, sociobiology holds to promise of becoming even a reasonably precise science.
 If fact, it rates very badly as a "new synthesis."
 Indeed, its claim becomes all the more arrogant because it professes to have achieved an "objectivity" that is ostensibly lacking in the "metaphysical" orientations it explicitly opposes.
 Actually, one encounters arbitrary judgments everywhere throughout the sociobiological literature and the writings of Wilson's ethological allies.
-But what is more importantand often less apparent-is that Wilson is seeking something that he never fully finds in the animal world: society conceived as an institutionalized system of relationships-that is to say, the conscious fabrication of associative behavior.
+But what is more important-and often less apparent-is that Wilson is seeking something that he never fully finds in the animal world: society conceived as an institutionalized system of relationships-that is to say, the conscious fabrication of associative behavior.
 Animals may form loosely or tightly aggregated communities, but differences in degree of aggregation do not determine whether they are societies.
-They merely determine how stable these aggregations are as communities and the range of functions they perform.
+They of the cosmos, however differently they function at different levels of self-organization.